clairempr/clairempr.github.io/blog/input/pages/twisty-litttle-passages-static-page-comments.md

 ![Spam error](https://clairempr.github.io/images/akismet_spam_error.png width="775" 'Akismet spam error message')

 So there you have it, unless I've forgotten a step already.
-Getting comments onto this quick and dirty blog page involved a journey along some really twisty little passages, and if anyone has a more elegant solution, I'd be glad to hear it.
+Getting comments onto this quick and dirty blog page involved a journey along some really twisty little passages.

+Comments have been removed from the blog since I wrote this, because I decided that it wasn't worth the price of Heroku's new pricing.

 _references References
 - <a href="https://staticman.net/">Staticman</a>